Margaret Mary Healy Murphy: Early life and education

-Murphy was the oldest of four children and was born and raised in Cahirciveen, Ireland.
-Murphy was a relative of Daniel O'Connell who worked politically to end slavery through the British Parliament system.
+Murphy was the oldest of four children and was born and raised in Cahirciveen in County Kerry.
+Murphy was a relative of Daniel O'Connell, who worked politically to end slavery through the British Parliament system.
 Her mother died when Murphy was five.
 Her father was a doctor who helped the poor in the neighboring regions of Cahirciveen.

 After the death of her mother, Mary and Johanna Murphy, her aunts, helped take care of the children.
 After the Act of Union, Ireland became severely impoverished and some of the family decided to emigrate.
 Most of the family came to work on a farm in West Virginia, however, her sister, Jeannie Healy went to a boarding school in Namur.
 Murphy, then only six, wanted to stay with her father who did not want to emigrate at the time.
 She did, and was enrolled in a school in Ireland that gave her a solid educational foundation.
 Murphy's father later volunteered to be a ship's physician on a ship emigrating to the United States.

 Murphy and her father arrived in Virginia in 1845 when she was twelve.
 She and her father moved on to live and help on the family farm in West Virginia.
 Murphy continued her schooling for a while in West Virginia.
 She was also involved with the family's Sunday School for both adults and children and helped teach reading and writing to African American plantation workers.